martiKallas/AudioShake/README.md

 for audio output.
 When there is output from the Primary program, all other user-indicated audio sources will be dimmed to allow the user to better hear the Primary program.
 The non-primary sources will be brought up to their previous levels as soon as the Primary program is silent.

+# Current Work:

+Create a settings page to allow users to change simple settings in the program.